 And you can dream like me that the smirk is an all-knowing one.
 That Roy understands how Frank P. Ball will be crying for his mommy in a near future of private prostate decomposition.
 And nobody, not even Frank’s mommy, can love a loud killing bomb of a man who dresses up pigs and blows them to dust.

 Painting quickly with oil onto a gessoed, but pilled tablecloth, is a two day lesson in hell’s art class.
 This painting is a copy of an add placed on Tuesday, October 8, 1957 in the state college newspaper, The Oswegonian.
 It was a month into Roy’s first semester teaching industrial design.
 I imagine the Lichtensteins wanted to celebrate in some fashion, and Vona’s Restaurant would cater to their private desire.
 In fact life must have looked pretty darn good stepping out into a golden autumn evening, a paycheck to be cashed, good conversation, and dreams for the future.
-Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park where my wife and I were married, past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a golden autumn work week.
+Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park, (where my wife and I were married), past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a long work week.
 It’s a thrilling time to be alive any time.
+And it’s best among a young, healthy working class on a September Friday night.

 Vona’s is still in business.
 We go there for red wine and Italian when the need arises.
-They treat you right.
-Like doctors or artists, or anything else you pretend to be.
+They treat you right, whether you’re a doctor or an artist, or anything else you pretend to be.